Student Accessibility Services Current Office Hours:

-Red River College is committed to providing persons with documented disabilities fair and equal access to educational programs, services, and facilities.
+Red River College Polytechnic is committed to providing persons with documented disabilities fair and equal access to educational programs, services, and facilities.
 Student Accessibility Services works collaboratively with students, faculty and support staff to identify and implement strategies to ensure that all students can have an equal opportunity to achieve their educational goals.

 These services are available to students with all types of documented disabilities including physical, sensory, and learning disabilities as well as persons with chronic medical conditions or mental health disabilities.

 - Ensure you have your disability documentation.
 Disability documentation describes your disability, gives a clear diagnosis, and outlines how your disability might impact you academically.
-Documentation will also provide information to Student Accessibility Services about how RRC can best accommodate you.
-Please see our Disability Documentation Guide for more information on what is required.
+Documentation will also provide information to Student Accessibility Services about how RRC Polytech can best accommodate you.
+Please see our Documentation Guide for more information on what is required.

 - Are you sponsored through a community agency?
-Some students with disabilities may be supported financially to come to Red River College.
+Some students with disabilities may be supported financially to come to Red River College Polytechnic.
 If this is you, please bring the contact information for your agency worker.

 - Understand your disability.
 Think about the ways your disability may have impacted you when you were in high school or when you may have gone to a post-secondary school in the past.
 What was challenging for you?
 Having awareness of yourself in this way, will be very valuable in the accommodation planning process.

 Academic Accommodation Policy

-Red River College is committed to providing reasonable accommodations to persons with documented disabilities while maintaining a commitment to appropriate academic standards.
+Red River College Polytechnic is committed to providing reasonable accommodations to persons with documented disabilities while maintaining a commitment to appropriate academic standards.

 Students, Faculty and Student Accessibility Services all work together to ensure accommodations are planned and implemented.
 To make this work well, we all need to understand our rights and responsibilities in this process.